Nikola Sarić (footballer): HB Køge

 On 23 March 2012 he signed a contract with the Danish Superliga club HB Køge.
 Injury problems continued to plague his career, however, and he managed to play only 16 games in 1 year for HB Køge in all competitions.
 It was announced on 5 December 2013 that Sarić would leave the club at the expiry of his contract at the end of the year.

 B 1908

 On 17 February 2014, it was announced that Saric would train at former club B 1908 Amager to work on his fitness and return to the professional game.
 On 1 April 2014, it was announced that Saric would join the club permanently.

 Kastrup

 In 2016 he signed for Kastrup Boldklub in the Denmark Series.

 AB Tårnby

 In July 2021, Sarić joined Denmark Series club AB Tårnby.
 He made his competitive debut in the first round of the Danish Cup on 4 August against former club and rivals Tårnby FF.
 His team were knocked out after a penalty shootout.
 His league debut came three days later – also against Tårnby FF – where he was in the starting lineup of a 5–3 win.

+Sarić declared his retirement from football in late 2022, attributing it to a lack of motivation, his commitment to his civil job, and persistent injuries as the primary reasons for stepping away from the sport.